elisabethbercy/Chess/README.md

 •	Can you approach this incrementally?
 This is, splitting this task in many subtasks.
 How would you prioritize them?

 ## Difficulties encountered with fix Pawn Moves
+•	Complex Movement Rules: Pawns have unique rules (one-square forward, two-square initial move, diagonal capture, "En passant") requiring distinct logic and checks.
+•	State Management: "En passant" relies on tracking the board state and previous moves, adding complexity.
+•	FEN Encoding: Correctly representing "en passant target square" in FEN and updating it after moves.
+•	Interdependencies: Pawn rules must integrate smoothly with check, promotion, and capturing logic.
+•	Edge Cases: Handling scenarios like "En passant" at the board edge or pawn promotion.
+•	Debugging Tools: Visualizing and debugging pawn states and board interactions in Pharo can be challenging.

 ## Kata 2
 Restrict legal moves